sarahquigley/milk-mustache/_posts/recipes/2012-09-25-breaching-the-finger-biscuit-fortress.md

     cooking-time: 25 - 30 minutes
     yield: 12 - 16 slices
   notes:
-    - Cake and buttercream icing recipe from Abby Mandel's Cuisinart Classroom, a wonderful and innovative (but unfortunately out of print) cookbook for food processor lovers.
+    - Cake and buttercream icing recipes from Abby Mandel's Cuisinart Classroom, an innovative (but unfortunately out of print) cookbook for food processor lovers.
 Chocolate glaze from Green and Black's Chocolate Recipes.
-    - Moist, not-too-sweet, with a sophisticated dark chocolate glaze, this chocolate cake is pure indulgence.
-Find an excuse to celebrate and bake it!
+    - My preferred technique for preparing this cake is the food processor method.
+This method is quick, easy and produces exceptionally light, moist cakes.
+I have included instructions for both food processor and conventional preparation methods below.
+    - Finger biscuits are a Cadbury's biscuit popular in the British isles.
   ingredient-lists:
     cake:
       title: Chocolate Cake